zumepro/tultemplate2/template/template.typ

 // - supervisor (str): The name of the document's supervisor.
 // - consultant (str): The name of the document's consultant.
 // - programme (dictionary): Study programme.
-// - branch (disctionary): Study branch
+// - specialization (disctionary): Study specialization
 // - abstract (dictionary): The abstract.
 // - keywords (dictionary): The abstract keywords.
 // - assignment (str): Filepath of the assignment document/page.